2001 raid on Armando Diaz: Treatment of prisoners at Bolzaneto

-Prisoners at the temporary detention facility in Bolzaneto were forced to say "Viva il duce." and sing fascist songs: "Un, due, tre.
+Prisoners at the temporary detention facility in Bolzaneto were forced to say "Viva il Duce" ("Long live the Duce", i.e. Benito Mussolini). and sing fascist songs: "Un, due, tre.
 Viva Pinochet!"
 The 222 people who were held at Bolzaneto were treated to a regime later described by public prosecutors as torture.
 On arrival, they were marked with felt-tip crosses on each cheek, and many were forced to walk between two parallel lines of officers who kicked and beat them.
 Most were herded into large cells, holding up to 30 people.
 Here, they were forced to stand for long periods, facing the wall with their hands up high and their legs spread.
 Those who failed to hold the position were shouted at, slapped and beaten.
 A prisoner with an artificial leg and, unable to hold the stress position, collapsed and was rewarded with two bursts of pepper spray in his face and, later, a particularly savage beating.

 Prisoners who answered back were met with violence.
 One of them, Stefan Bauer, answered a question from a German-speaking guard and said he was from the European Union and he had the right to go where he wanted.
 He was hauled out, beaten, sprayed with pepper spray, stripped naked and put under a cold shower.
 His clothes were taken away and he was returned to the freezing cell wearing only a flimsy hospital gown.

 The detainees were given few or no blankets, kept awake by guards, given little or no food and denied their statutory right to make phone calls and see a lawyer.
 They could hear crying and screaming from other cells.
 Police doctors at the facility also participated in the torture, using ritual humiliation, threats of rape and deprivation of water, food, sleep and medical care.
 A prisoner named Richard Moth was given stitches in his head and legs without anaesthetics, which made the procedure painful.

 Men and women with dreadlocks had their hair roughly cut off to the scalp.
 One detainee, Marco Bistacchia was taken to an office, stripped naked, made to get down on all fours and told to bark like a dog and to shout "Viva la polizia Italiana!"
 He was sobbing too much to obey.
-An unnamed officer told the Italian newspaper La Repubblica that he had seen police officers urinating on prisoners and beating them for refusing to sing Faccetta Nera, a Mussolini-era fascist song.
+An unnamed officer told the Italian newspaper La Repubblica that he had seen police officers urinating on prisoners and beating them for refusing to sing "Faccetta nera", a Mussolini-era fascist song.

 Ester Percivati, a young Turkish woman, recalled guards calling her a whore as she was marched to the toilet, where a woman officer forced her head down into the bowl and a male jeered "Nice arse!
 Would you like a truncheon up it?"
 Several women reported threats of rape.
 Finally, the police forced their captives to sign statements, waiving all their legal rights.
 One man, David Larroquelle, testified that he refused to sign the statements.
 Police broke three of his ribs for his disobedience.